- Determine what your ideal roster would look like at the end of the draft.

-Below is a sample spreadsheet you need to create before participating in an auction draft.
+Below is a sample spreadsheet you can create before participating in an auction draft.
 There is no need to include kickers and defenses, as you should never pay more than $1 for a kicker, or $2 for a defense, in my opinion.
 The key is to look at all positions and realize you can really only afford to buy one or two players every two or three tiers.
 There are plenty of ways to make this work if you want to spend on a QB or TE, as opposed to a RB or WR.
 The key is to prepare before your draft to make it work for you.
-(Love Over the Cap.com as a way to see how actual NFL teams use their cap money - see the Positional Spending page).
+(Really like Over the Cap.com as a way to see how actual NFL teams use their cap money - see the Positional Spending page).
 I find

 Balanced Budget.
 This option for building your team is where you try not to spend too much money on any one player.
 This allows you to be able to buy a lot of medium range players to build your team more evenly.
-The theory here is to let other owners over spend on the top few players at each position, while you buy ones slightly below the top tier at a reduced price.
+The theory here is to let other managers over spend on the top few players at each position, while you buy ones slightly below the top tier at a reduced price.
 This will also typically allow you to have more money at the end of your auction to purchase bench players.

 Position Trade Off.
 This option is a mix of the other two.
 This is where you want to spend up at on or two positions, but then try to make that up by being frugal at another position.
 Often times this will mean you will pay up at QB, and then punt at TE, or spend up for RB's, and try to find value WR's.
 If you believe that there is a lot of depth at a certain position, or a certain tier within a position, then you can try to save money at that position, which then allows you to spend more at another one you prefer.